Adana railway station

-Adana station (Adana garı) is a railway station in Adana and one of the major railway hubs in Turkey.
+Adana station (Adana garı) is a railway station in Adana and the major railway hub of the region.
 The station is located at the İstasyon Square, in Kurtuluş, Seyhan.

-The Central Station is steps away from the Vilayet Metro station and the Adana Province Hall.
+The Central Station is steps away from the Vilayet Metro station and the Adana Provincial Hall.
 It surrounds the İstasyon Square together with the Central Post Office, Türk Telekom and TCDD Regional Headquarters.